cozmobotics/CozmoCommander/README.md

 I thank all who provide great tutorials on Python and TkInter

-According to the Apache License http://www.apache.org/licenses/ you may freely copy, distribute and alter this program free of charge as long as you do not charge the customer for this program or a derivated work.
+According to the Apache License http://www.apache.org/licenses/ you may freely copy, distribute and alter this program free of charge as long as you publish this program or a derivated work under the same license and free of charge.

 Prerequisites:
 **************